 - Candidates applying via the French graduate admission procedure

-- Candidates can not cumulate their applications for the joint scholarship with CSC and the Emile Boutmy Simple Scholarship.
+- Candidates can not submit their applications for the joint scholarship with CSC and the Emile Boutmy Simple Scholarship.

-The Emile Boutmy scholarship may not be combined with other scholarship (Eiffel scholarship, AEFE scholarship, BGF…), unless otherwise decided by the jury.
+The Emile Boutmy scholarship may not be combined with other scholarships (Eiffel scholarship, AEFE scholarship, BGF…) unless otherwise decided by the jury.

-This scholarship is awarded based on merit and according to the type of profile sought for this programme.
+This scholarship is awarded based on merit and according to the type of profile sought for this program.
 Social criteria are also taken into account.

-This scholarship is not automatically awarded: candidates must indicate their wish to apply directly in their online bachelor or master’s application form.
+This scholarship is not automatically awarded: candidates must indicate their wish to apply directly in their online bachelor’s or master’s application form.